 Russell D. Paul

-Russell Paul is a shareholder in the Securities, Consumer Protection, Qui Tam/Whistleblower, Corporate Governance/Shareholder Rights and Commercial Litigation practice groups at Berger Montague.
-He concentrates his practice on securities class actions and derivative suits, complex securities, and commercial litigation matters, False Claims Act suits and consumer class actions.
+Russell Paul is a Shareholder in the Consumer Protection; Whistleblower, Qui Tam & False Claims Act; Securities & Investor Protection; and Commercial Litigation practice groups.
+He concentrates his practice on consumer class actions, False Claims Act litigation, securities class actions and derivative suits, and commercial litigation matters.

-Mr. Paul has litigated securities class actions against Tyco International Ltd., Baxter Healthcare Corp., ALSTOM S.A., Able Laboratories, Inc., Refco Inc., Toll Brothers and the Federal National Mortgage Association (Fannie Mae).
-He has also litigated derivative actions in various state courts around the country, including in the Delaware Court of Chancery.
-He has litigated consumer protection and product defect actions in the automotive, pet food, soft drink, and home products industries.
-Mr. Paul has also briefed and argued several federal appeals.
+He has litigated securities class actions against numerous public companies, including Toll Brothers, Tyco International Ltd., Baxter Healthcare Corp., ALSTOM S.A., and Able Laboratories, Inc. He has also litigated derivative actions in various state courts around the country, including in the Delaware Court of Chancery.

 Business and Community Leadership

 - Board Member, Ceasefire PA, to reduce gun violence in Pennsylvania

 - Board Member, Hebrew Immigrant Aid Society

 - Jewish Federation of Greater Philadelphia, Board of Trustees